QuantEcon/lecture-julia.myst/lectures/getting_started_julia/getting_started.md

 (install_packages)=
 ## Installing Packages

-After you have the notebooks available, as in {ref}`above <clone_lectures>`, these lectures depend on functionality (like packages for plotting, benchmarking, and statistics) that are not installed with every Jupyter installation on the web.
+After you have the notebooks available, as described in [the previous section](clone_lectures), we can install the required packages for plotting, benchmarking, and statistics.

+For this, we will use the integrated terminal in VS Code.

-As discussed above, you can start this directly from the [command palette](command_palette) with `<Ctrl+Shift+P>` then typing part of the `> Julia: Start REPL` command.
+Recall that you can start this directly from the [command palette](command_palette) with `<Ctrl+Shift+P>` then typing part of the `> Julia: Start REPL` command.
 ```{figure} /_static/figures/vscode_intro_2.png
 :width: 75%
 ```

-1. Start a REPL; it may do an initial compilation of some background packages, but will then look something like
+1. Start a REPL; it may do an initial compilation of packages in the background, but will then look something like

    ```{figure} /_static/figures/vscode_intro_3.png
    :width: 100%